 Tissue damage can be internal, and scar tissue develops internally.
 Sometimes, this can be a sign of disease or infection.

-If your scar tissue becomes painful or you develop low back pain along with other unusual symptoms in your pelvic area, it’s time to give your provider a call.
+If your scar tissue becomes painful or you develop low back pain, pain during sex, along with other unusual symptoms in your pelvic area, it’s time to give your provider a call, or see a pelvic floor therapist.
+See episode 198 on The VBAC Link Podcast

 Lump Under C-section Scar Years Later